Weizhi-Du/weizhi-du.github.io/_pages/honors.md

 4-year scholarship awarded to 10 most outstanding writers from all WashU applicants who submitted a portfolio of creative work; I was the only international student recipient in the program's recent history.
 <br/><br/>

+### Dean's List
+*Issued by Washington University in St. Louis · Fall 2023*

+Awarded to students who have completed at least 14 graded units and have a semester GPA of 3.6 or higher
+<br/><br/>

 ### [Physics Unlimited Premier Competition (PUPC)](http://physicsu.org/premier){:target="_blank"}, 11th Place in North America, Honorable Mention
 *Issued by Princeton Society of Physics Students · 2023*